 In order to understand the scope of the editorial work required on any given project, it is valuable to review some industry definitions.
-I am a member of the Institute of Professional Editors here in Australia (IPed), the industry body responsible for advancing the profession of editing.
+The Institute of Professional Editors (IPed) is the industry body responsible for advancing the profession of editing in Australia.
 In the institute’s publication, Australian standards for editing practice, 2nd edition, the role of an editor is described as follows:

 ‘The goal of editors, regardless of their role or the type of publication, is to ensure that the material is consistent and correct, and that its content, language, style and layout suit its purpose and meet the needs of its audience.’ (page ix)

 Furthermore, the fundamentals of editing are described as follows:

 ‘Editing involves carefully reviewing material before it is published, and suggesting or making changes to correct and improve it.’